Skip to content

 Local LLMs

 Loom can stream chat from any LLM you run on localhost or your LAN.
-Two integrations are built in:
+Three integrations are built in:

 Kind Best for Wire format